isank-a/workstation/README.md

 ## Font

 I use `Monaco` which comes bundled with macOS and is an Apple proprietary font.
-However, here are some other fonts that I like - [Fira Code](https://github.com/tonsky/FiraCode) & [Hasklig](https://github.com/i-tu/Hasklig)
+However, I also like - [Fira Code](https://github.com/tonsky/FiraCode) & [Hasklig](https://github.com/i-tu/Hasklig)

 ## Tools